Apply today for GRAMMY Camp 2023 by clicking here.

 This track combines the Concert Production and Marketing & Management career tracks.
 Students should have a passion for exploring the non-performance roles on an artist’s team and the current music industry.

-Approximately 75 students are selected for GRAMMY Camp LA, and approximately 40 students are selected for GRAMMY Camp Miami.
+Approximately 75 students are selected for GRAMMY Camp LA.

 Now that all GRAMMY Camp is non-residential, we no longer will have camp counselors.